helderco/cmsplugin-sections/README.md

 The Section Container will render all of its children plugins, but first, it will emit basic menu markup of the contained sections.
+You can also choose to render the menu separately in an another plugin if you need to place it somewhere else.

 Now your operators can move sections around, and the in-page menu will stay up to date.

-For your section-linking convenience, each Section plugin will also emit links to the previous and next sections, if present.
+For your section-linking convenience, each Section plugin can also emit links to the previous and next sections, if present.

 You will need to provide some CSS styling and possibly some JS for nice,